 The following sample code shows an application which performs an image search on a Web server, gets the result image and shows it.
 HTTPS communication with the server is performed twice a search.
 The first communication is for searching image data and the second is for getting it.
 The worker thread for communication process using AsyncTask is created to avoid the communications performing on the UI thread.
 All contents sent/received in the communications with the server are considered as sensitive (e.g. the character string for searching, the URL of the image, or the image data) here.
 To show the sample code simply, no special handling for SSLException is performed.
-It is necessary to handle the exceptions properly depending on the application specifications.11.
-Also, the sample code below allows communication using SSLv312.
-In general we recommend configuring settings on remote servers to disable SSLv3 in order to avoid attacks targeting a vulnerability in SSLv3 (known as POODLE).
+It is necessary to handle the exceptions properly depending on the application specifications.
+For the HTTPS communication by javax.net.ssl.HttpsUrlConnection that is used in the sample code, in devices running Android 7.1.1(API Level 25) or lower, if the server has not disabled connections by SSL 3.0, vulnerable SSL 3.0 communication could be established.
+As an example of a corrective measure at the app side, in the sample code, a custom class (NoSSLv3SocketFactory class) was created that inherited the javax.net.ssl.SSLSocketFactory class, and SSL 3.0 was set as an exception from protocol transferred to setEnabledProtocols()14.
+As a corrective measure not on the app side, we recommend configuring settings15 on remote servers to disable SSL 3.0.
+Besides SSL 3.0, this also applies in the same way to vulnerable initial versions of TLS, such as TLS 1.0.